pipewarp/platform/README.md

-# pipewarp
+# lowercase

-### ❗ Alpha Software (v0.1.0-alpha.5)
+### ❗ Alpha Software (v0.1.0-alpha.6)

-Pipewarp is in an early alpha stage and still taking shape.
+**lowercase** is in an early alpha stage and still taking shape.
 Some things work - mostly - but APIs and behaviors will change as development evolves.
 Expect rough edges and breaking changes for now.

 ## Overview

-Pipewarp is an event driven workflow engine built for flexibility and composability.
+**lowercase** is an event driven workflow engine built for flexibility and composability.
 It's designed to run locally first, as a single process, and aims to make orchestrating complex systems, especially AI driven ones, feel simple, transparent, and powerful.
-Instead of enforcing rigid rules, Pipewarp's goal is to make things possible: to connect tools, services, and data streams in whatever way fits your use case.
+Instead of enforcing rigid rules, **lowercase**'s goal is to make things possible: to connect tools, services, and data streams in whatever way fits your use case.

-Under the hood, Pipewarp treats streaming as a first-class citizen.
+Under the hood, **lowercase** treats streaming as a first-class citizen.
 Every component, from queues to workers, communicates through events, allowing generic components with swappable infrastructure.
 The architecture is modular and extensible, supporting everything from lightweight in-memory execution to distributed setups.
 Built-in observability is a core goal, with plans for integrated dashboard and support for external monitoring tools, making it easy to understand what your flows are doing at every stage.

 ## Current State

 In brief, currently the system has several in process components: engine, event bus, router, queues, worker, tools, stream, and observability sinks + tap.
-A cli wires up the runtime, and a vite dev dashboard provides minimal observability.
+An electron desktop app wires up the runtime to run flows.
+A cli can also run flows and optionally plug into a web socket observability frontend.

 ## Quickstart